Next: Woodwind Instruments

 (MARL) is a collection of independent archives or libraries assembled by distinguished groups or individuals in the field of musical acoustics research.
 Currently, MARL is comprised of the Catgut Acoustical Society Library, the Arthur H. Benade Archive, the John Backus Archive, and the John W. Coltman Archive.
 Arthur Benade, in particular, made substantial contributions to our understanding of brass instrument acoustic behavior.

 - Wave motion in a cylindrical pipe can occur along any of three independent coordinate axes.

-- The two lowest frequency transverse modes in a pipe of 7.5 millimeter radius occur at 13.56 kHz and 22.5 kHz.
+- The first two transverse modes in a pipe of 7.5 millimeter radius occur at frequencies of 13.56 kHz and 22.5 kHz.
 However, they require transverse circular motion and thus are unlikely to be excited with any appreciable magnitude in musical instruments.

 - Wave motion of interest in the study of musical instruments within a cylindrical pipe is primarily planar and along the principal axis of the tube.

 - Pressure distributions along a pipe of length are dependent on the boundary conditions at each end.
 For a pipe open at both ends, the resulting discrete standing wave frequencies are given by

 , where is the speed of wave propagation in air.
 For a pipe open at one end and closed at the other, the standing wave frequencies are given by

 - The particular frequency components sustained in the pipe are determined by the excitation mechanism, radiation characteristics, wall damping, etc...